UKRA-tech/website/content/home/welcome.md

   columns: '1'
 ---

-Use this area to speak to your mission.
+Use this area to speak to our mission.
 I'm a research scientist in the Moonshot team at DeepMind.
 I blog about machine learning, deep learning, and moonshots.

 **Specialties:** Analytics & Data, Leadership, Programming, Strategic Planning, Writing & Editing